cgaritac/n8n_processes/README.md

 # 👕 Forms - T-Shirt

-An **n8n automation workflow** that manages t-shirt orders from a Google Form, verifies available stock, and sends email notifications.
+An **n8n automation workflow** that manages t-shirt orders from a Google Form, verifies available stock using Google Sheets, and sends email notifications.

 ## 📋 Description